-The Trust Project describes itself as "a consortium of top news companies" including the dpa news agency, The Economist, The Globe and Mail, Hearst Television, the Independent Journal Review, Haymarket Media, Institute for Nonprofit News, Italy’s La Repubblica and La Stampa, Mic, Reach Plc and The Washington Post.
+The Trust Project describes itself as "a consortium of top news companies" including the dpa news agency, The Economist, The Globe and Mail, Hearst Television, the Independent Journal Review, Haymarket Media, the Institute for Nonprofit News, Italy’s La Repubblica and La Stampa, Mic, Reach Plc and The Washington Post.

 Search engines and social media companies are described as "external partners".

 They say they aim to produce "trust indicators": standardised disclosures "that provide clarity on a news organization’s ethics and other standards for fairness and accuracy, a journalist’s background, and the work behind a news story", and which can be fed into search engines so that "quality news" can be brought to the top of search results.

 'Experts' from Google, Facebook and Twitter appear before Yvette Cooper's Home Affairs Select Committee.
 The main concern of the inquiry seems to be online abuse of Members of Parliament.

 In the course of giving evidence, all three platforms admit to having added staff to their censorship teams.
 Facebook, for example, admits to having added 3000 staff to its 'community operations' team in the previous six months, plus 20,000 staff to their 'safety and security' team.
 Twitter and Google have recruited similar numbers into their equivilent teams.

 "Technologies like the internet were developed with a philosophy that connecting us together would improve people’s lives," she says, "And in many ways they have.
 But so far, that hasn’t been completely true for everyone."

 Just this week, a survey in the UK has found that 7 in 10 people believe social media companies do not do enough to stop illegal or unethical behaviour on their platforms, prevent the sharing of extremist content or do enough to prevent bullying.